junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

-The horses Elkins pointed to them belonged to the passed Judge and old Sheriff.
+The horses Elkins pointed to them belong to the passed Judge and old Sheriff.
 One beautiful black horse with furs so bright and smooth it almost reminds him of the Impala.

 "Hey baby," Dean strokes its back, voice gentle, love flowing from his eyes, "you miss me?"